The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Waning, seasonal forcing and periodicity

 such that infectiousness varies sinusoidally over a period of 365 days, with a maximal value of $\beta_0(1+\eta)$ at the start of each year, and a minimal value of $\beta_0(1-\eta)$ mid-year (corresponding to seasonal effects in a temperate region in the Northern Hemisphere).
 In the following, we take $\beta_0 = 0.375$, such that the average value of $\beta(t)$ matches the constant $\beta$ used in the previous section.

-Across values of the effective antibody decay rate $r$ ranging from zero (no antibody decay) to 0.1 (high decay rate) and values of the strength of seasonal forcing $\eta$ ranging from zero (no seasonal forcing) to 0.5 (very high seasonal forcing), a diverse range of long-term dynamics are identified (Figure \ref{figure-grid-seasonality}A).
+Across values of the effective antibody decay rate $r$ ranging from zero (no antibody decay) to 0.1 (high decay rate) and values of the strength of seasonal forcing $\eta$ ranging from zero (no seasonal forcing) to 0.5 (very high seasonal forcing), a diverse range of long-term dynamics are identified (Figure \ref{figure-grid-seasonality}A, \ref{figure-grid-seasonality}B).
 This includes periodic solutions (with periods of one or more years), quasiperiodic solutions and chaotic dynamics, where we have defined chaos as a positive result on the Melbourne 0-1 test (Appendix C).
+The minimum infection prevalence we observe (across the 250 years following burn-in) varies substantially across this parameter space (Figure \ref{figure-grid-seasonality}A).
+The minimum infection prevalence has the highest value where seasonal forcing is absent and the effective antibody decay rate is greatest (i.e.\ $\eta = 0$ and $r = 0.03 \;\text{days}^{-1}$), and tends to reduce as either the strength of seasonal forcing $\eta$ is increased or the effective antibody decay rate $r$ is decreased.
+Generally, results where seasonal forcing is present have substantially lower values of minimum infection prevalences than those without forcing (Appendix Figure \ref{figure-supp-seasonality-extinction}).
+As in the case without seasonal forcing, the results which reach particularly low infection prevalence would, in realistic settings, have greater probabilities of stochastic extinction occurring.
+As such, we mask the results of parameter combinations that produce an infection prevalence less than $10^{-6}$ in Figure \ref{figure-grid-seasonality}B, with the same masking performed for results presented later in this work.
+The full results of Figure \ref{figure-grid-seasonality}B without masking are presented in Appendix Figure \ref{figure-supp-seasonality-full}.